-WRITTEN EXCUSES
+WRITTEN EXCUSES/ELECTRONIC EXCUSES

-For all absences, parents or guardians are required by law to send a written statement explaining the reason for the student's absence.
-A student's excuse is to be submitted into the main office.
+For all absences, parents/guardians are required by law to send a written statement explaining the reason for the student's absence.
+A student's written/electronic excuse is to be submitted to the main office.